AppWerft/Ti.HarmanKardon/README.md

 <img src="https://www.developer.harman.com/images/harman/logo/Harman_Logo.png" width=200 />
 Appcelerator Titanium module for controling Harman SDK (Soundsystem).

+The Harman/Kardon WirelessHD SDK is provided for Android 3rd party developers to communicate with Harman/Kardon Omni Series audio/video devices.
+The intent of this SDK is to provide the tools and libraries necessary to build, test and deploy the latest audio applications on the Android platform.

 ## Permissions

 First we need a lot of permissions: